dream-num/univer.ai/src/content/blog/doc-typesetting-design/en-us.md

 ---
-title: Univer 文档排版设计初探
+title: Initial Exploration of Document Typesetting Design in Univer
-desc: Univer 文档是 Univer 办公套件之一，如果你想了解 Univer 文档架构，建议先阅读《Univer 文档架构及模块设计》，里面有关于 Univer 文档架构的思考和模块划分的设计，本篇文章主要关注文档排版需求及 Univer 文档是如何通过架构设计来服务这些需求的
+desc: Univer Documents, a component of the Univer office suite, can be better understood by delving into the "Architectural Framework and Module Design of Univer Documents" document.
+This publication offers insights into the structural considerations and module delineations within the Univer Documents framework.
+The primary focus of this article lies in elucidating the document typesetting requisites and elucidating how Univer Documents caters to these needs through its architectural design.
 tags:
   - Typesetting
   - Architecture